-From the frontline: If Kharkiv falls, all of Ukraine falls
+On the frontline: If Kharkiv falls, all of Ukraine falls

 From the front passenger seat Lt Gromadsky says, "Sometimes they use this tactic - first, they raise a white flag above their equipment, then come closer to our positions.
 When we come up and kind of take them as prisoners of war, they start to open fire on our troops."

 The position was attacked on Monday (or was it the day before, he wonders), two Russian tanks and an armoured vehicle.
 "Don't worry, we are well defended," he says as he gestures to a pile of American-made Javelin guided anti-tank missiles.
 "Lockheed Martin, Texas," is written on their casing.
 Nearby, is a pile of British NLAW missiles.
-"Eliminates even the most advanced tanks," it's manufacturer Saab promises on its website.
+"Eliminates even the most advanced tanks," its manufacturer Saab promises on its website.

 It is bitterly cold and two puppies are playing around Lt Gromadsky's feet.
 His shoes are a pair of white Puma trainers - "You need to be fast out here," he says.